aloz/esl2http/README.md

 6. Type `exit` **[enter] [enter]** to finish the session.

 If you successfully passed the steps above - you can configure and build the microservice.

+#
+#### To start the microservice

+To start the microservice:

+- use esl2http.yaml, esl2http-raspi.yaml
+- or use /ProjectFiles/Docker/ ordered folders and ordered shell/command files

+ The thing is I do not know your Docker production environment.
+My Docker production environment on Linux was under ARM Linux on Raspberry Pi.
+The regulat Dockerfile- didn't tested on regular Linux, but I believe it should start.

+  Thank you!

+  Best regards,
+  Anton Lozovskyi
+  #
+  Code copyright by me